holsky/schmeisky.com/coolstuff.md

 http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html

 Smalltalk is one of those old languages that keep producing great ideas that everyone else copies (Object/Message-Oriented Programming, Virtual Machines, Images, Refactoring, Test-Driven Development, ...).
-I recently attended an interesting talk by [Nikolas Martens](http://rtens.org/) on it
+I recently attended an interesting talk by [Nikolas Martens](http://rtens.org/) on it.
+The *attitude* and design rationale of Smalltalk is captured well by these quotes from the above article:

-Instead of a bit-grinding processor raping and plundering data structures, we have a universe of well-behaved objects that courteously ask each other to carry out their various desires
+> Instead of a bit-grinding processor raping and plundering data structures, we have a universe of well-behaved objects that courteously ask each other to carry out their various desires.

-On manual memory management:
-an you imagine having to prepare someone for each thing you tell them or having to inform them when you are thro

-Why objects are distinct
+They have a very compelling reason, why a programming language should be designed for us programmers, not for the computer:

+> The mechanisms of human thought and communication have been engineered for millions of years, and we should respect them as being of sound design.
+Moreover, since we must work with this design for the next million years, it will save time if we make our computer models compatible with the mind, rather that the other way around.

+And when it comes to the rationale for object orientation as a way to model the world it gets really philosophical:

-The mind observes a vast universe of experience, both immediate and recorded.
+> The mind observes a vast universe of experience, both immediate and recorded.
 One can derive a sense of oneness with the universe simply by letting this experience be, just as it is.
 However, if one wishes to participate, literally to take a part, in the universe, one must draw distinctions.
 In so doing one identifies an object in the universe, and simultaneously all the rest becomes not-that-object

-Why Design for humans:

-The mechanisms of human thought and communication have been engineered for millions of years, and we should respect them as being of sound design.
-Moreover, since we must work with this design for the next million years, it will save time if we make our computer models compatible with the mind, rather that the other way around.

-Why it is for small projects:
+One major caveat for Smalltalk is often that it is suitable only for small projects.
+And yes, this is by design:

-    Personal Mastery: If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.
+> Personal Mastery: If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.

+How awesome is it that there is a language with this kind of spirit?
+Practically speaking the talk by Nikolas Martens gave some very interesting benefits of using Smalltalk for modern development.
+Most impressive was, when he first created the call for a function that did not exist, called it, and only then, in debug mode, started writing it.
+TDD to the max.

 ## Lambda Calculus